ietf-wg-cellar/flac-specification/flac.md

 - [*CUESHEET\_TRACK\_INDEX*](#cuesheet_track_index)+ For all tracks except the lead-out track, one or more track index points.

 ## [CUESHEET\_TRACK\_INDEX](#cuesheet_track_index)
-&lt;64&gt;
-Offset in samples, relative to the track offset, of the index point.
+- <64> Offset in samples, relative to the track offset, of the index point.
 For CD-DA, the offset must be evenly divisible by 588 samples (588 samples = 44100 samples/sec \* 1/75th of a sec).
 Note that the offset is from the beginning of the track, not the beginning of the audio data.
-&lt;8&gt;
-The index point number.
+- <8> The index point number.
 For CD-DA, an index number of 0 corresponds to the track pre-gap.
 The first index in a track must have a number of 0 or 1, and subsequently, index numbers must increase by 1.
 Index numbers must be unique within a track.
-&lt;3\*8&gt;
-Reserved.
+- <3\*8> Reserved.
 All bits must be set to zero.

 ## [METADATA\_BLOCK\_PICTURE](#metadata_block_picture)
-&lt;32&gt;
-The picture type according to the ID3v2 APIC frame:\
+- <32> The picture type according to the ID3v2 APIC frame:
   -   0 - Other
   -   1 - 32x32 pixels 'file icon' (PNG only)
   -   2 - Other file icon
   -   3 - Cover (front)
   -   4 - Cover (back)
   -   5 - Leaflet page
   -   6 - Media (e.g. label side of CD)
   -   7 - Lead artist/lead performer/soloist
   -   8 - Artist/performer
   -   9 - Conductor
   -   10 - Band/Orchestra
   -   11 - Composer
   -   12 - Lyricist/text writer
   -   13 - Recording Location
   -   14 - During recording
   -   15 - During performance
   -   16 - Movie/video screen capture
   -   17 - A bright coloured fish
   -   18 - Illustration
   -   19 - Band/artist logotype
   -   20 - Publisher/Studio logotype

 Others are reserved and should not be used.
 There may only be one each of picture type 1 and 2 in a file.

-&lt;32&gt;
-The length of the MIME type string in bytes.
+- <32> The length of the MIME type string in bytes.
-&lt;n\*8&gt;
-The MIME type string, in printable ASCII characters 0x20-0x7e.
+- <n\*8> The MIME type string, in printable ASCII characters 0x20-0x7e.
 The MIME type may also be `-->` to signify that the data part is a URL of the picture instead of the picture data itself.
-&lt;32&gt;
-The length of the description string in bytes.
+- <32> The length of the description string in bytes.
-&lt;n\*8&gt;
-The description of the picture, in UTF-8.
+- <n\*8> The description of the picture, in UTF-8.
-&lt;32&gt;
-The width of the picture in pixels.
+- <32> The width of the picture in pixels.
-&lt;32&gt;
-The height of the picture in pixels.
+- <32> The height of the picture in pixels.
-&lt;32&gt;
-The color depth of the picture in bits-per-pixel.
+- <32> The color depth of the picture in bits-per-pixel.
-&lt;32&gt;
-For indexed-color pictures (e.g. GIF), the number of colors used, or `0` for non-indexed pictures.
+- <32> For indexed-color pictures (e.g. GIF), the number of colors used, or `0` for non-indexed pictures.
-&lt;32&gt;
-The length of the picture data in bytes.
+- <32> The length of the picture data in bytes.
-&lt;n\*8&gt;
-The binary picture data.
+- <n\*8> The binary picture data.

 ## [FRAME](#frame)
 [*FRAME\_HEADER*](#frame_header)